Nigerian oil export terminal had theft line into sea for 9 years

 Thieves often tap land-based pipelines to siphon oil undetected while they continue to operate, but an illegal line in the ocean is highly unusual and suggests a more sophisticated theft operation.

-Forcados operator SPDC, a local subsidiary of Shell SHEL.L, did not immediately provide a comment.
+Forcados operator SPDC, a local subsidiary of Shell SHEL.L, said the theft pipeline was distant.

+"SPDC appreciates the additional surveillance conducted on behalf of NNPC to deal with illegal activities," a spokesperson told Reuters by email.

+"However, the recently discovered theft pipeline is approximately 30km away from SPDC’s Forcados terminal.
+It is not within SPDC’s pipeline right of way."

 Nigeria, typically Africa's largest oil exporter, is losing potential revenue from some 600,000 bpd of oil, Kyari said, as some is stolen and as oil companies idle certain fields rather than feed pipelines tapped by thieves.